Anoliz/SocialMediaAnoliZ/README.md

 # Requirements:

 **1)** You need mysql, you can use xampp, or any Program that you can Create an Mysql Server.
-If you use xampp, just copy this database(FILES) to your xampp mysql Folder you need to have Database "test" with this 4 tables inside
+If you use xampp, just copy this database(FILES) to your xampp mysql Folder.
+At the End you need to have Database "test" with this 4 tables inside

 Download Link : http://www.mediafire.com/file/1jgyenh00lhds8s/test.rar/file